 Back to the clock and its options, the Spartan allows you to vary the accuracy settings of the GPS to help increase battery life, depending on the type of activity you're doing and the needs you have.

 - Good accuracy: Every 5 seconds

 - Accuracy OK: Every 60 seconds

 - GPS Disabled

-The difference between them will be the recording rate at each point.
-The lower the accuracy, the more time passes between each recorded point, but the longer the battery life.
+The difference between them will be the recording rate of each of them.
+The lower the accuracy, the longer the time between each recorded point, but the longer the battery life.
 It all depends on the type of activity you are going to do and where you are going to do it.
 If you are going to run long straights at a not very high speed, the "good" setting will be more than enough.
 For running in the mountains with many turns, "maximum" is mandatory.
 Hiking for several days without a high speed?
-Clearly the "OK" setting is the one you should choose.
+Clearly the "OK" setting is the one to choose.